mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-agile.md

 ---
 title: Goodbye Agile, Hello Agility
+description: A story about why (and a little bit of how) we adopted Kanban.
 date: 2021-02-21
+layout: post
 permalink: /post/goodbye-agile-hello-agility
-description: A story about why (and a little bit of how) we adopted Kanban.
-layout: default
 redirect_from:
   - /goodbye-agile-hello-agility
 ---

-# Goodbye Agile, Hello Agility

-February 21, 2021

 Leading into early 2020 we were doing what we called Scrum-Lite.
 Although, to be pedantic, it was closer to elements of [XP](http://www.agile-process.org/) repackaged with more-familiar Scrum terminology.
 Our (only) ceremonies were daily Standups (dev + product + design) and weekly Sprints and Demos.
 We didn't carry a Backlog, which eliminated much of the activities prescribed by Scrum.